 Educating a Generation in Debt.

-College seniors who graduated in 2009 had an average of $24,000 in student loan debt—a 6% increase from the previous year.
-The average college graduate leaves school with $4,100 in credit card debt—up 41% from 2004.
+College seniors who graduated in 2012 had an average of $29,400 in student loan debt.
+In addition, the average college undergraduate student has $3,173 in credit card debt.
 And the default rate is rising—college students are the second highest bankruptcy-filing group in the country.

 Often, college students don’t fully realize the impact of decisions to take on high-interest student loans or put tuition on a credit card—until the bill comes due after graduation.
 Faced with rapidly rising student debt and the worst job prospects in recent history, college students are in dire need of comprehensive financial literacy education.